SYBA-Squad/.github/profile/README.md

 - Gesture language definition and configuration utilities.
 - Gesture recognition demo visualizer.
 - Gesture recognition interface for foreign program use.
+- GUI interface to provide user feedback in constructing commands.

+All scripts depend on python (3.9 to 3.11 are verified) with the following libraries:
+- matplotlib
+- torch
+- torch_geometric
+- torchmetrics
+- transitions
+- customtkinter
+- opencv-python
+- numpy
+- pandas
+- mediapipe
+- colorama
+- pandas
+- pyinstaller

+For convenience, a Dockerfile and docker-compose file are set up.
+These include all configuration necessary to support webcam and gpu passthrough.
+Simply running the docker configuration with enter.sh or using docker compose as usual should construct a fully prepared workspace.

 ## Gesture Recognition GUI